West7780/RaceConsole/README.md

  * User configurable lap counting gamemode
  * Saves most recently used configuration
  * A simple game loop that supports requesting information from the user dynamically
- * A pesudo-framework composed of python classes that are desgined to make future development easier
+ * A collection of python classes that are desgined to make future development easier

 ## Planned Features